What if we are instinctively more cooperative and loving than we think?

 The project centers on an online collaborative community known as The Bonobo Village.
 Project activities arise out of the interactions of co-enquirers in the village.
 Village life, and how to get involved, is described below.

-One early project activity will be a gathering of co-enquirers to be held on the Sunshine Coast, Queensland Australia, 26-28 July 2019.
-Scroll down for details and an invitation to register your interest.
+One early project activity was a gathering of co-enquirers held on the Sunshine Coast, Queensland Australia, 26-28 July 2019.

 The Bonobo Village